Back To All Articles

 Athletes injured by faulty sports equipment can pursue various types of damages.
 These commonly include:

-• Lost income: Compensation for wages lost due to the inability to work or participate in sports.
+Lost Income: Compensation for wages lost due to the inability to work or participate in sports.
+This includes time missed from work for medical appointments, recovery, and any reduced earning capacity if your injury prevents you from returning to your previous employment.

-• Pain and suffering: Compensation for physical pain, emotional distress, and loss of enjoyment of life.
+Pain and Suffering: Compensation for physical pain, emotional distress, mental anguish, and loss of enjoyment of life.
+These non-economic damages recognize the significant impact sports injuries can have on your quality of life.

-• Loss of earning capacity: If the injury permanently impacts the athlete’s ability to compete or pursue their career, they can seek compensation for lost future earnings.
+Loss of Earning Capacity: If the injury permanently affects your ability to compete professionally or pursue your career, you can seek compensation for lost future earnings.
+This is particularly important for professional or collegiate athletes whose careers may be cut short by equipment failures.

 Can I Seek Compensation If the Manufacturer Has Gone Out of Business?

-Seeking compensation when a manufacturer has gone out of business can be more complex.
-However, it is not always impossible.
+Seeking compensation when a manufacturer has gone out of business can be more complex, but it’s not impossible.
 Depending on the circumstances, there might be successor companies that assumed the liabilities of the original manufacturer, or there may be insurance policies in place that can provide coverage.

 An experienced attorney can investigate these possibilities and explore all available options for recovering damages even in cases involving defunct manufacturers and faulty sports equipment.